Loading...

 Through the poems in "Being Me," readers are encouraged to celebrate their differences, embrace their strengths and weaknesses, and navigate the challenges of growing up.

-Before we read the first poem, what does the title, "One of These Days" make you think of?
+Before we read the first poem, what does the title "One of These Days" make you think of?
 What words or images come to mind?
-Pause the video and share with someone nearby.
+Pause the video.

-The speaker might be saying it to themselves to inspire them to change, after a long time waiting."
-I wonder, were these similar or different to your responses and were your responses positive or negative?
-Pause the video while you reflect on your answers to these two questions and share with someone nearby.
+The speaker might be saying it to themselves to inspire them to change after a long time waiting."
+Were these similar or different to your responses?
+Were your responses positive or negative?
+And it's really fine whatever your response was.

-The poem we are looking at today uses enjambment.
+The poem we're looking at today uses enjambment.

 Enjambment is when a sentence or phrase runs over into the next line of poetry without punctuation.